lharries/harries.co/_blog/seo-for-startups/index.md

 For contractor management, we've found success with an in-house editor overseeing a pool of Upwork contractors.
 Don't hesitate to cycle through contractors quickly if their quality doesn't meet your standards.
 For specialized topics like healthcare, consider hiring contractors with relevant credentials (such as medical degrees) to ensure proper authority and trust.

 Bonus tip: Try viewing your operation as a media company rather than just an SEO engine.
-This content-first mindset encourages you to consider multiple traffic sources—social media, sales team resources, and other channels—rather than viewing content as merely SEO fodder.
+This content-first mindset encourages you to consider multiple traffic sources—social media, collateral for your sales team to share, and other channels—rather than viewing content as merely SEO fodder.
 This approach naturally pushes quality higher and creates more valuable assets for your company.

 ### Balancing SEO and conversion